matthewdooler/everchild/README.md

 # EverChild

 ## Commands
-`yarn start`
+`yarn run dev`
 Starts the development server.

-`yarn run build`
-Bundles the app into static files for production.

-`yarn test`
-Starts the test runner.

-`yarn run eject`
+`yarn run deploy`
-Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!
+This will optimize and minimize the compiled bundle for deployment.